Platform logo

 UNIT CONFIGURATION

-Creating an area isolated from the flows of the surrounding wards
+Creating an area isolated from the flow of the surrounding wards

-Humanizing space with furniture quality, natural light, external views
+Humanising space with furniture quality, natural light, and external views

-Decreasing medicalized and standardized layout configuration such as corridor-rooms
+Decreasing medicalized and standardised layout configurations, such as corridor rooms

 Favouring clarity in wayfinding and services such as food areas